thiagolocatelli/parse4j/README.md

 Objects
 -------

 Storing data on Parse is built around the ParseObject.
-Each ParseObject contains key-value pairs of JSON-compatible data.
-This data is schemaless, which means that you don't need to specify ahead of time what keys exist on each ParseObject.
+Each **ParseObject** contains key-value pairs of JSON-compatible data.
+This data is schemaless, which means that you don't need to specify ahead of time what keys exist on each **ParseObject**.
 You simply set whatever key-value pairs you want, and our backend will store it.

 For example, let's say you're tracking high scores for a game.
 A single ParseObject could contain: